Driving Licence Codes and Modifications for Disability Vehicles

 DVLA have a list of codes available for you to view.

-31 – this indicates pedal adaptions are required
+• 31 - this indicates pedal adaptations are required

-If you have suffered from long term effects of illness, accident or had an amputation that has resulted in you being unable to drive a standard car or vehicle.
-Even those individuals with MS, Parkinson's or Cerebral Palsy can be assessed for their driving ability.
+If you have suffered from long-term effects of illness, accident, or had an amputation that has resulted in you being unable to drive a standard car or vehicle, even those individuals with MS, Parkinson's, or Cerebral Palsy can be assessed for their driving ability.
 You may request a driving assessment at one of the many centres across the UK.
-They have a number of vehicles and training pods with various adaptions for you to try out.
-They can determine what is the safest way for you to drive and what adaptions are required for you to achieve this.
+They have a number of vehicles and training pods with various adaptations for you to try out.
+They can determine what is the safest way for you to drive and what adaptations are required for you to achieve this.
 The assessment centres are supported by the transport department of the UK Government.
-Here is the link for their web site Driving Mobility.
+Learn more about Driving Mobility and their services.

-It is important for DVLA to be updated and informed of any changes in your physical ability to drive and it is also important that you ensure you are driving with the restrictions in place on your chosen disabled vehicle as this can also have an impact on your insurance which can have allsorts of legal implications.
+It is important for DVLA to be updated and informed of any changes in your physical ability to drive.
+It is also important that you ensure you are driving with the restrictions in place on your chosen disabled vehicle, as this can impact your insurance and have legal implications.

 It's important to note that these codes can vary depending on the specific needs of the driver, and the DVLA may require additional information or medical clearance before adding these codes to a license.
 Drivers with disabilities should consult with the DVLA to determine the appropriate mobility code for their situation.